LilithTundrus/NVDNotifier/README.md

 # nvd-cli

-**NOTE: This project is currently in BETA.. please stand by...**

 This project is designed to assist with searching the National Vulnerability Database ([NVD](https://nvd.nist.gov/)) and getting vulnerability info for the products that matter to **you**

 If there's errors or anything like that, feel free to put up and issue or contact me personally.
-This is a personal project of sorts but I know how useful it can be

 Please be patient since this will be the first npm cli-type project I've worked on.
 I'll be testing as I can